1005 N. Marion St.

 (727) 464-6200

-File Report for Theft with the Pinellas Park Police Department – Visit the website of the Pinellas Park Police Department to learn more about how to report a theft crime using the online reporting system including Bicycle Theft, Check Fraud (less than $300), Credit Card Fraud (less than $300), Identity Theft, Mail Theft/Stolen Packages, Shoplifting (loss prevention officer file online), Theft (greater than $750), Vandalism/Criminal Mischief (less than $1,000) and Vehicle Burglary (late reported).
-The citizen police report system also allows you to obtain an unofficial copy of the police report for an offense that occurs within the City of Pinellas Park, Florida.
-The website explains why you need to speak with an officer to file a report regarding a stolen tag, or motor vehicle including a car, motorcycle, scooter, or boat.
-For more information contact:
+File Report for Theft with the Pinellas Park Police Department – Visit the website of the Pinellas Park Police Department to learn more about how to report a theft crime using the online reporting system, including Bicycle Theft, Check Fraud (less than $300), Credit Card Fraud (less than $300), Identity Theft, Mail Theft/Stolen Packages, Shoplifting (loss prevention officer file online), Theft (greater than $750), Vandalism/Criminal Mischief (less than $1,000) and Vehicle Burglary (late reported).
+The citizen police report system also allows you to obtain an unofficial copy of the police report for an offense in the City of Pinellas Park, Florida.
+The website explains why you need to speak with an officer to file a report regarding a stolen tag, or motor vehicle, including a car, motorcycle, scooter, or boat.
+For more information, contact:

 City of Pinellas Park